Manj-2343/Lern_REACT/README.md

 Jsx allows us to write html in react .JSx makes it easier to write and add HTML in React.
 Note:
 Babel is responsible to convert the jsx to js
+Rules:
+1.you have to return on div at a time.
+2.Close the all the html tag
+3.class=>className
+4.in form we used for =>htmlFor